matteo14c/HaploCoV/docs/source/haplocov.rst

 **Options**

-HaploCoV.pl accepts the following options
+HaploCoV.pl accepts the following options:

-* --file: name of the input file (metadata file in HaploCoV format)
+* *--file:* name of the input file (metadata file in HaploCoV format)
-* --locales: configuration file with the list of regions and countries to analyse
+* *--locales:* configuration file with the list of regions and countries to analyse
-* --param: configuration file with the set of parameters to be applied by HaploCoV in your analysis
+* *--param:* configuration file with the set of parameters to be applied by HaploCoV in your analysis
-* --path: path to your HaploCoV installation
+* *--path:* path to your HaploCoV installation
-* --varfile: additional file with defining genomic variants
+* *--varfile:* additional file with defining genomic variants

 **Execution**